Les Fleurs du mal: Theatre

 Chicago-based artistic collective Theater Oobleck produced a series of cantastoria using Baudelaire's Les Fleurs du Mal as text.

+Canadian-French musical Don Juan (2003) includes a scene/song Les Fleurs du Mal between the title character and his friend Don Carlo.
+They have an argument about the self-indulgent and vain lifestyle of Don Juan.

 Poetry

 T.S.
 Eliot's poem The Waste Land (1922) references "Au Lecteur" with the line: "You! hypocrite lecteur!—mon semblable,—mon frère!"

 In Roger Zelazny's book Roadmarks the protagonist Red Dorakeen travels with a sentient speaking computer disguised as a cybernetic extension of the book Les Fleurs du mal named "Flowers of Evil".
 It befriends another computer which has disguised itself as Leaves of Grass by Walt Whitman.

 Prose

 Geographer and political economist David Harvey includes the poem "The Eyes of the Poor" in a book chapter called "The Political Economy of Public Space".

-Manga
+Anime and manga

 The 2009 manga Aku no Hana is named after Les Fleurs du mal.
 The main character, Takao Kasuga, is enamored with the book and the adult depravity that it represents.
+In 2013, a 13 episode anime adaptation was aired.

+Other

+The first two stanzas of the poem “Élévation” were included on the Voyager Golden Record, read aloud by France's then UN representative Bernadette Lefort.